 To help you decide where to start, we’ve picked out the 10 best historic sites in Switzerland for you to explore.

-What are the best Historic Sites in Switzerland?
+What are the 10 Best Historic Sites in Switzerland?

-Grossmunster is a famous medieval church in Zurich with a history dating to Charlemagne.
-Indeed, it is said that this Frankish king built the first incarnation of Grossmunster on the site where he found the graves of the city’s patrons, Felix and Regula.
+Grossmunster (Great Minster) is a famous medieval church in Zurich with a history dating to Charlemagne.
+Indeed, it is said that the Frankish king built the first incarnation of Grossmunster on the site where he discovered the graves of the city’s patrons, Felix and Regula.